 Despite having enjoyable holidays (in my young mind) at Butlin’s at Minehead, my parents decided against any more repeat visits.
 Perhaps it was the prison like security that prevented them from leaving the site outside of normal ‘working hours’ – or perhaps that older unattended children might escape from the chalets during the evening adult entertainment and gate-crash their child free drink induced indulgencies?

 So fast forwarding from 1970 to 1977, this was a chance to revisit Minehead.
 My Mum had persuaded my Dad to make a rare journey to a Wycombe away game and drive us there in his silver VW Golf.
 I had no idea of what to expect at Minehead.
 In the three previous visits I didn’t recall leaving the campsite, let alone venturing beyond the seafront to find a football ground.
 Prior to the draw, I had no knowledge of Minehead Football Club, what league they played in or where there ground was.
-It was with some surprise that I read in the Bucks Free Press review of the draw, that Minehead’s ground was shared with the local cricket team and sounded about as unglamorous as you could imagine
+It was with some surprise that I read in the Bucks Free Press review of the draw, that Minehead played on a local recreation ground (apparently shared during the summer with a cricket club) and sounded about as unglamorous as you could imagine

 So it was down to Minehead on the morning of Saturday 26th November 1977 for a step into the unknown.
 Wanderers’ potential problems for the tie at Minehead were made worse when it was also revealed in the BFP on the Friday before the game that striker Mick Holifield was extremely doubtful for the tie as a result of injuring his ankle in a low-key game against Milton Keynes the previous week.